thubamamba/SocialHub-MSc-Assignment/documentation/Pseudocode.md

                     IF viewer owns post OR viewer is moderator THEN SHOW delete option
                     END IF
+                ELSE
+                    SHOW like/comment counts as read-only text
-                END IF
+                    SHOW existing comments but no interaction forms END IF
             END FOR
         ELSE
+            IF own profile THEN
+                SHOW "Share your first post to get started!"
+            ELSE
-            SHOW "No posts yet" message
+                SHOW "User hasn't shared any posts yet" END IF
         END IF

-    IF own profile THEN
+    IF logged in AND own profile THEN
         SHOW edit profile modal with:
             - Profile picture upload with preview
             - Bio text area